 Green card holder (permanent resident)

-As a green card holder (permanent resident), you may petition for your spouse, children or unmarried sons and daughters to immigrate to the United States as permanent residents.
+As a green card holder (permanent resident), you may petition for certain family members to immigrate to the United States as permanent residents.

-Refugee or asylee status granted asylum within the past 2 years
+Refugee admitted as a refugee within the past 2 years or asylee granted asylum within the past 2 years

 If you entered the United States as a refugee within the past 2 years or were granted asylee status within the past 2 years, you may petition for certain family members to obtain derivative refugee or asylee status.